Team-About/big-pootential/README.md

 Hi All, It's Tom and Ed.
-CPO's (Chief Poo Officers) of Team About LTD, about to bring you the most exciting:
+CPO's (Chief Poo Officers) of Team About LTD, about to bring you the most exciting card game...all about poo!

-Game for Teens

-Drinking Game (18+)

-Gift

 ## Meet the Creators
 <p align=center>